broeker/jumpsuit/src/pages/index.md

   title: Zoom zoom
 mainbody:
   content: >-
-    Today we can build faster and smarter web applications that are less costly to build, quicker to market, easier to maintain and support, and more flexible than our current status quo.
+    Today we can build faster and smarter web applications that are quicker and less costly to build, easier to maintain and support, and more infinitely more flexible than our current status quo.
 Best yet, building this next generation of websites and applications is simply fun in way that web developers have been missing for a very long time.
   heading: Let's build a better web